How to Develop Empathy and Practice it in Relationships

 Empathy is the capacity to recognize, stay present with, and respond to another person’s emotional experience without trying to correct, minimize, or resolve it.
 Arriving at empathy does not require a conceptual map more than it does tolerating subjective reality even as no arrows in your mind point to that emotion.
 Empathy comes in three main forms: perspective-taking, feeling someone’s distress/emotions in your own body (embodied empathy), and compassion/concern which involves demonstrating care or softness towards the person through body language, tone, words, and actions.

-If you grew up valuing logic, achievement, or emotion control, feelings were treated as things to quickly manage, explain away, or deem hazardous.
-For those who are parents, think about how fast we say “stop it” or “don’t cry” or “it’s not that bad” when our kids begin to cry.
+If you grew up valuing logic, achievement, or emotion control, feelings were likely treated as things to quickly manage, explain away, or deem hazardous.
+For those who are parents, think about how fast we say “stop it” or “don’t cry” or “it’s not that bad” when our kids have tantrums or begin to weep.
 This is instinctual in part because it was what was modeled to us.
 When a partner shares an emotion, particularly an unpleasant one (note I avoid the word negative) we may be quick to think:

 So where to begin?
 Start with two internal steps.